 Baring handicaps from the casualties of existence can feel isolating, infuriating, scary.
 Especially when your gratitude list is longer than your list of troubles.
 Why does one bad decade have to ruin all the rest?
 The same goes for apples.
 Why then, are we prone to waging war on entire orchards as if proximity to one slutty tree threatens the integrity of the whole production?
 Didn’t we plant that seed too?
 Burn them!
 Has revenge ever resolved anything?
 Us and them are two sides on the same plate.
 So, where’s the beef?
 We’re vegan.
 We get our own plate.
 Oh, I see.
 On days when I feel good it seems the rest of the world are limping, trauma-zombies in search of a human crutch; wielding their wounds like weapons.
 Duck!
 Hide!
 Goose!
 Eventually we realize avoidance is futile.
 Social media is a mirrored stream of symptoms or strengths within our self.
 Parallels for pause or applause.
 Apathy accompanies awareness followed by some sort of addiction because helplessness hurts.
 Be honest, have you ever overcompensated?
 Initial confrontation makes us think we can’t do anything because our first response is to hold on to our version of the story; I can’t because, plus they should and it’s not my fault anyway.
 And flex!
 We’d much rather conceal our flaws, start a YouTube channel and profit from teaching followers how to expertly cover up.
 Sometimes I’m rude.
 Exhaustion made me do it.
 Three months of nightmares since I finally broke down and opened Pandora’s Box.
 The only thing stronger than cage bars or me on a resistance machine, is truth and at first we struggle to decide which is more painful.
 It’s cardio.
-A man-made prison might cut our lives in half but they also offer the illusion of protection.
+A man-made prison might cut our lives in half but also offer the illusion of protection.
 Every ridiculous thing I’ve ever done was motivated by fear.
 It’s embarrassing and feels childish.
-Temporary superpowers; my sunken cheeks have silenced more than my senses.
-It’s just while I figure out what to do next.
+Temporary superpowers; sunken cheeks have silenced more than my senses.
+It’s just while we figure out what to do next.
 These pre-occupations, jobs we give ourselves which create a barrier to our purpose, serve to maintain the safest distance from our place along the cosmic punchline.
-For instance, instead of dealing with the real issue we might decide to have another baby, run, shop, work, condemn, specialize, lie, classify or otherwise separate our self from the whole story in order to avoid our worst fear which is that our whole story might separate us from love.
+For instance, instead of dealing with the real issue we might decide to have another baby, run, shop, work, condemn, specialize, classify or otherwise separate our self from reality in order to avoid our worst fear which is that the truth of who we are might separate us from love.
 The worst lie we’ve ever been sold.

 This week I watched a video featuring a wise, questionably calm woman.
 Pseudo-Buddhist, not internet esthetician.
 She was floating on an invisible cloud surrounded by blossoming peonies and inner-peace though I suspected Xanax; meditation doesn’t give me dry mouth.
 Hungry and jealous, I shoved my sarcasm into the corner and told it to be quiet so I could listen and maybe hear something.
 She was telling the story of a sword that cuts through the veil of human bullshit.
 The deity who holds this sword is called Manjushri.
 While his name means ‘gentle glory’ we’re prone to first using truth as a weapon, all fire and finger-pointing.
 Like Fox news and the president.
 I’m guilty of smashing people over the head with data because I’m angry about something and can’t fix it: suicide, child abuse, injustice, centuries of violence, death.
 Stuff like that.
 It might make us feel momentarily better to cut someone up with a headline but headlines, at present, don’t heal.
 Trauma-informed journalism is a lofty goal.
 Imagine if every time we looked at the face of any accused person we saw our unloved child?
 No one wants to adopt a grizzly bear but we share responsibility for him either way.
 At best, our hate-speech illicits blame, righteousness, avoidance or serial dates with Family Guy.
 I know I’ve given up on life when I’ve settled for Quagmire.
 As she spoke about the power of mindful self-compassion my inner child blew spit bubbles.
 I felt stuck in a place of comparison, tiredness and insufficiency.
 Like nothing would ever be enough.